Paddle Plant Care: How To Grow Flapjacks Kalanchoe Thyrsiflora

 • Propagation: Propagate through stem or leaf cuttings

 • Plant Uses: Makes a great addition to succulent gardens or as a potted plant indoors or outdoors.
-Can also be used as a focal point in xeriscapes.
+It can also be used as a focal point in xeriscapes.

 Paddle Plant Kalanchoe Thyrsiflora Care